Skip to content

 0

-I'm trying to check the concurrency and Amazon Redshift workload management (WLM) allocation to the queues.
-How does WLM allocation work and when should I use it?
+I want to check the concurrency and Amazon Redshift workload management (WLM) allocation to the queues.

 Short description

-• Automatic WLM: Allows Amazon Redshift to manage the concurrency level of the queues and memory allocation for each dispatched query.
-The dispatched query allows users to define the query priority of the workload or users to each of the query queues.
+• Automatic WLM: Amazon Redshift manages the concurrency level of the queues and memory allocation for each dispatched query.
+The dispatched query allows you to define the query priority of the workload or users to each of the query queues.

-• Manual WLM: Allows you to have more control over concurrency level and memory allocation to the queues.
+• Manual WLM: You have more control over concurrency level and memory allocation to the queues.
 As a result, queries with more resource consumption can run in queues with more resource allocation.

-Note: To define metrics-based performance boundaries, use a query monitoring rule (QMR) along with your workload management configuration.
+Note: To define metrics-based performance boundaries, use a query monitoring rule (QMR) with your WLM configuration.

 Resolution